The history of machine translation in a nutshell

 in China, Indonesia and Thailand.

-was a major turning point.
-Firstly, a group from
+turning point.
+Firstly, a group from IBM published

-IBM published the results of experiments on a system
+the results of experiments on a system (Candide)

-certain Japanese groups began to use methods based
+Japanese groups began to use methods based on corpora

-In both approaches the distinctive feature was that
+approaches the distinctive feature was that no syntactic

-no syntactic or semantic rules are used in the analysis
+or semantic rules are used in the analysis of texts

-of texts or in the selection of lexical equivalents;
+or in the selection of lexical equivalents; both

-and translation modules – the latter mixing rule-based
+modules – the latter mixing rule-based and corpus-based

 Verbmobil project.
 However, traditional rule-based